americanexpress/one-app/docs/recipes/Code-Splitting-Using-Holocron.md

 );
 ```

-or can be an elaborate:
+or can be an elaborate route configuration:

 ```jsx
 import React from 'react';